Amazon Says 238 Places Want to Host Its New Headquarters

 New York City said that it was proposing four different locations: Midtown West, Long Island City, the Brooklyn Tech Triangle and lower Manhattan, all of which meet Amazon's prerequisites.

-"We see this as a competition for 50,000 new job openings -- jobs we want New Yorkers to land," said Mayor Bill de Blasio.
+"We see this as a competition for 50,000 new job openings -- jobs we want New Yorkers to land," Mayor Bill de Blasio said in a statement last week.
 "We win it based on the talent of our workers and the incredible diversity of industries in this town."

-Washington, D.C., proposed four sites, touting last year's No. 1 ranking as restaurant city in Bon Appétit, as well as its 2014 "Coolest City" title from Forbes.
+Washington, D.C., in comments released last week, proposed four sites, touting last year's No. 1 ranking as restaurant city in Bon Appétit, as well as its 2014 "Coolest City" title from Forbes.
 Amazon founder and Chief Executive Jeff Bezos, who also owns the Washington Post, bought a home there last year for $23 million

 In recent weeks, cities tried to grab Amazon's attention with stunts including New York lighting up its iconic buildings in the company's signature orange; Gary, Ind., (which doesn't appear to meet Amazon's requirements) taking out an amusing ad in the New York Times; and southern Arizona, which attempted to send Mr. Bezos a 21-foot cactus.
 (Amazon turned down gifts and instead arranged for it to be donated.)